 Ontario’s Main Streets: Most old main streets buildings are 20-40 feet wide with a single stair case leading to one or two apartments above the store.
-(Not currently permissible under the O.B.C.)
-Regulatory changes could permit the rebirth of this building type, strengthening traditional downtowns as places for owner occupied small businesses across Ontario.
+(Not currently permissible under the OntarioBuilding Code) Regulatory changes could permit the rebirth of this building type, strengthening traditional downtowns as places for owner occupied small businesses across Ontario.

 ACO would welcome the opportunity to engage in further consultations to ensure that Ontario makes the best use of its existing building stock to solve the acute need for new housing.